NVIDIA-Merlin/models/examples/quick_start/ranking/README.md

 There are many target columns available in the dataset, and you can select one of them for training by setting `--tasks=click`.
 In this dataset, there are about 3.7 negative examples (`click=0`) for each positive example (`click=1`).
 That leads to some class unbalance.
 We can couple with that by setting `--stl_positive_class_weight 4` to give more weight to the loss for positive examples, which are rarer

-You can find the full documentation of the training script arguments [here](../scripts/ranking/cli_docs.md).
+You can find the full documentation of the training script arguments and best practices [here](../scripts/ranking/README.md).

 ```bash